-Once your quinoa is ready, let’s “fry” it up.
+Once your rice is ready, let’s cook it up.
 In a large saute pan, warm 1 Tbsp of butter per 2 servings you’re making (so 4 servings would be ~2 Tbsp butter).
-Let it melt and add in your quinoa (about 1/2-3/4 c per serving) along with your peas and carrots.
+Let it melt and add in your rice (about 1/2-3/4 c per serving) along with your peas and carrots.
 Once it’s all heated through, use a spatula to move your mixture over to half the pan.

 Crack 1-2 eggs on the empty portion of the pan.
 Crack the yolk and continue stirring until cooked through.
-Mix into your quinoa “fried rice.”
+Mix into your rice.
 Add soy sauce to taste.
 Turn heat down or off.
 Keep warm.

 Chili Garlic Sauce

 Rice (using leftovers)